afieyudha/covid-19-webapp/README.md

 ## Covid-19 Live Data Web App
 I hope this website is useful : https://covid19-webapp.netlify.app/

-##
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run: